swarve/ayearlessordinary.com/_posts/2015-06-10-ciudad-perdida.md

 	<a href="../images/IMG_7671.jpg"><img src="../images/IMG_7671.jpg" alt=""></a>
 </figure>

-The Lost City trek was definetly worth it and a challenging trek in such humid and sweaty conditions.
-The distances travelled each day were easily achieved and we had alot of donw time each afternoon to relax at the cabanas.
+The Lost City trek was definitely worth it and a challenging trek in such humid and sweaty conditions.
+The distances travelled each day were easily achieved and we had a lot of done time each afternoon to relax at the cabanas.
 Staying in soft beds and having each meal prepared for us with fresh ingredients gave it a true 'luxury' feel.
 Something we weren't used to, but surely appreciated.
 When you visit Colombia (which I hope everyone does!!), Ciudad Perdida is a must.